MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 ---
 title: Implement Dynamics 365 with a process-focused approach
-description: Learn how to use the Success by design framework to guide your implementation lifecycle with a process-focused approach that aligns with your business goals and outcomes. ms.date: 01/16/2024 ms.topic: conceptual
+description: Learn how to use the Success by design framework to guide your implementation lifecycle with a process-focused approach. ms.date: 01/16/2024 ms.topic: conceptual
 author: edupont04